 Leang Leang Maros is a karst mountain geopark in Sulawesi with ancient limestone caves and Indonesian cave art.

 The prehistoric caves in this area are known for having the oldest cave paintings in the world.
-I went and saw some of these human hand prints up close on my first trip to Sulawesi in 2018, and it was completely fascinating!This travel guide will explain how to get there, and everything you need to know before you go!
+I went to see these human hand prints up close on my first trip to Sulawesi in 2018, and it was completely fascinating!This travel guide will explain how to get there, and everything you need to know before you go!

 History Of Leang Leang